Patella fracture: Rehabilitation

 Irrespective of surgical or non-surgical resolution to the fracture, a physical therapist can advise on progressive weight-bearing exercises and help with strengthening muscles of the leg, improving range of motion of the knee and in reducing stiffness.

 Prognosis

 Outcomes with treatment are generally good, unless there is involvement of the articular surface or the quadriceps mechanism.
 There is an increased risk of developing osteoarthritis in people who have broken their patella.

 There is limited evidence supporting the different surgical interventions for treating fractures of the patella in adults.
 There is also no evidence of trials that could evaluate the effects of surgical treatment compared with the conservative treatment or other different types of conservative interventions.

 Epidemiology

 Patella fractures make up about 1% of all broken bones.
 Males are affected more often than females.
 Those of middle age are most often affected.
 6% to 9% of patellar fractures are of the open type.
-An ageing population and global increase in the number of TKAs has led to an increasing number of periprosthetic fractures of which a patella fracture is one type.
+An ageing population and global increase in the number of TKAs (total knee arthroplasty) has led to an increasing number of periprosthetic fractures of which a patella fracture is one type.